monimoyd/EndGameAssignment/README.md

 -	Metrics (Total Rewards, On Road/Off Road count, Goal Hit Count, Boundary Hit Count) are calculated in each episode of training as well as evaluation
 -	Both Actor and Critic Models after each episode is stored
 -	Based on Analytics  on collected Metrics for evaluation and training episodes I have chosen appropriate model for testing
--	Tuned parameters like learning rate, weight decay to overcome agent circling  (i.e. Ghoomar) effect
+-	Tuned parameters like learning rate, weight decay to overcome agent circling  (i.e. Ghumar) effect

 How to install and Run on Windows:
 i.
 First create a new conda environment